PufferFinance/website-docs/docs/yield/withdraw.md

 Also known as "instant withdrawals", this option allows you to receive your WETH immediately.
 With a single transaction, the Puffer Protocol converts your pufETH into WETH and transfers it directly to your wallet.

 These instant withdrawals are made possible by Puffer's liquidity vault, but include a 1% fee on the withdrawn amount.
-This fee remains in the vault, which:

-- Increases the vault's total assets
-- Improves the value of pufETH for all remaining holders
-- Helps maintain liquidity for future instant withdrawals
+The collected fee is directed to the protocol treasury, where it will later be used to fund in-protocol improvements and buybacks of the PUFFER token.

 ![1-step withdrawals](/img/withdraw/1sw.png)

-{/* MDX-BLOCK-START */}
-{/* MDX-BLOCK-START */}
-{/* MDX-BLOCK-START */}
-{/* MDX-BLOCK-START */}
 ## 2-step withdrawals (2sw)

 Also known as "standard withdrawals", this option allows you to convert your pufETH into WETH without paying any fees.
 This mode ensures the Protocol will have enough liquidity to cover the withdrawal, although it might take around 14 days to complete.